AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 ## <img src="https://octodex.github.com/images/original.png" width=40px/> Let's Make Sure That GitHub is Ready to Roll!

-If you don't already have one, make an account on [Github](https://github.com/)!

 <details>
   <summary>Github SSH Setup</summary>
   Secure Shell Protocol (SSH) provides a secure communication channel of an unsecured network.
 Let's set it up!